davidje13/collection-storage/README.md

 **note**: The PostgreSQL tests will connect to the given server's `postgres` database to drop (if necessary) and re-create the specified test database.
 You do not need to create the test database yourself.

+**note**: For the tests, you must set the `consistentRead` flag on the DynamoDB connection, otherwise the consumed capacity will not match the expected values.

 The target databases can be started using Docker if not installed locally: